Cynfinitely/Cynfinitely/README.md

 - <b>Netflix Survey Form</b>
   - [NETFLIX SURVEY FORM](https://github.com/Cynfinitely/Netflix-Survey-Form)
+  - In this project , I created survey form for users of Netflix.
+I used forms and It take inputs from user to send it to backend.
+Additionally , It was great project to understand positining of html elements.

 - <b>Google Landing Page</b>
   - [GOOGLE LANDING PAGE](https://github.com/Cynfinitely/GOOGLE-LANDING-PAGE)
+  - In this project , I created Google openning page.
+It was simple and aesthetic way to create search engine.
+I used HTML and CSS.

 - <b>Python</b>
   - [ATM PROJECT](https://github.com/Cynfinitely/Python/blob/main/Mini%20Projects/ATM.py)
   - [QUIZ PROJECT](https://github.com/Cynfinitely/Python/blob/main/Mini%20Projects/Quiz.py)

 <h2>📺 Project Hunters</h2>

+- As Project Hunters, we, 6 fellow came together to develop projects to increase our web development skills and create beautiful products.
+Our journey began with the idea of coming together and experiencing working atmosphere together from different countries and cities while learning web development.
+And then here we are now with the website of our own.
 - [Project Hunters Portfolio](https://github.com/Project-Hunters-Works/Portfolio)